Yym-line/EoW-TSE/README.md

 # Checkpoints

-We release several checkpoints for reproduction and further research:
+We release several checkpoints and codes for reproduction and further research:

 - **SEF-PNet**